racerxdl/openquadlog/README.md

 	      |_|                                                  |___/

-This is a Open Datalogger Project for Quadcopters (Multirotors) For now it doesnt do any data logging, but reads Naza GPS and converts to FrSky Telemetry.
+This is a Open Datalogger Project for Quadcopters (Multirotors)

+The current code reads FrSky Telemetry Data and Naza GPS Data (through serial).
+It does also data logging to SD Card (if enabled), convert GPS Data to FrSky Telemetry.

+Tested on Turnigy 9XR with ER9X + FrSky Telemetry Mod.

+The binary **OpenQuadLog-20140804.hex** is non-sd enabled.
+It only does FrSky <> Naza telemetry convert.